An Introduction to Rabbits

 Gut Bacteria

 Rabbits (and most other herbivores) are not able to digest plants on their own – they must have help from special types of bacteria (and other microscopic organisms) that live in their gut and digest the cellulose for them, releasing the nutrients and energy that the animal needs.
 This process of bacteria digesting plant material for the animal is called ‘fermentation’ and it’s a process that requires time and space.
-In rabbits, most of the bacterial fermentation of food takes place in their large intestine and a special chamber known as the caecum which is 10x larger than their stomach!
+In rabbits, most of the bacterial fermentation of food takes place in their large intestine, in a special chamber known as the caecum, which is 10x larger than their stomach!

 Eating Poop!